chl850405/e-commerce/README.md

 ## Installation

 The user should clone the repository from GitHub.
 This application requires Node.js, Express.js, and Sequelize.
-To connect to the database run `mysql -u root -p` and enter password from .env file.
+To connect to the database run `mysql -u root -p` and create `.env` folder .
 Then source the schema.sql.
-To seed the file run `npm run seed`.
-Finally to connect to the server run `npm start`.
+To seed the file run `npm run seed` and to connect to the server run `npm start`.
+Finally open Insomnia to test CRUD routes.

 ## Usage